Cryst4L/HLF/README.md

 make
 ./HLF
 ```
 And that's it !
-Also notice that some basic examples are already stored in the _"Examples"_ folder, so you might want to have a look at it ;)
+Also note that some examples are already stored in the _"Examples"_ folder, so you might want to have a look at it ;)

 <p align="center">
 <img src="https://github.com/Cryst4L/HLF/blob/master/Framework/Assets/hlf-bench.gif"/>